 Both subjects found consuming 100% Huel and no other foods with nutritional value for 30 days generally a positive experience and had no significant adverse reactions physiologically, biochemically, or psychologically.

-Subject 1 had two hematological readings that were elevated prior to the trial, but improved afterwards.
-He did display increased neutrophils after the trial, indicating presence of an infection.
+Subject 1 had two hematological readings that were elevated prior to the trial but improved afterward.
+He did display increased neutrophils after the trial, indicating the presence of an infection.
 His potassium level was elevated slightly but we have no pre-trial reading to compare this to; this may be due to medical issues or, more likely, is due to rupture of blood cells in the sample.
 His chloride level was slightly low before and after the trial.
 He did display slightly elevated ALT and CK liver enzyme levels after the trial; the ALT was slightly raised before the trial.
 These levels may have been raised in response to recent hard exercise (he reported achieving a personal best running time on the last day of the trial prior to the blood sample being taken) or possible infection.

 Subject 1 wanted to lose some weight and body fat through the trial and achieved these goals with a 5.6 kg (12.3lb) weight loss and 2.5% drop in body fat, also improving his BMI.
 His WHR also improved.
 These benefits would be in line with reduced disease risk.